 (Your town name) Registrars of Voters will be holding a session for the purpose of enrollment and/or registration of electors entitled to vote in the primary and to hear requests for adding names to the registry list by persons removed.
 The session will be held (date and time) at (location name and address)

 PRIMARY OFFICIALS

 Before 21 Days Before Primary

-Notification-The registrar shall notify candidates and contestants of their right to submit a list of designees under this section.
+Notification-The registrar shall notify candidates and contestants of their right to submit a list of primary official designees under this section. (§ 9-436(d)

 Sample Notice to Candidates: